Crkonova76/iris_data_set/README.md

 ![Output3](https://user-images.githubusercontent.com/47481671/56443403-6e122e80-62ec-11e9-880c-58ee3daa40c4.JPG)

 * **Sepal Lenght** - the average lenght is 5.84 cm, virginica has the longest sepal from all 3 species (average 6.6 cm).
 Virginica has the highets range (3cm) when the minimum and maximum values are compared (Setosa-1.5cm and Versicolor-2.1cm).
-This is supported by the standard deviation, which shows that the virginica's values are more spread from the average as the other two species.
+This is supported by the standard deviation calculation, which shows that the virginica's values are more spread from the average as the other two species.
 In overall the standard deviation of sepal lenght is highest from all standard deviations across the atributes of the dataset (regardles of the species).

 * **Sepal Width** - the average width is 3.05 cm.
 Out of all species Setosa-the only one with higher mean as mean calculated for all three species- has the longest average sepal width (3.42 cm).
 Setosa has the highest difference between the maximum and minimum value (2.1 cm), comparing to virginica's range at 1.6 cm and versicolor's range at 1.4 cm.
 Calculated standard deviations is highest for setosa species which reflects to the range between maximum/minimum values calculation.